SoftCircuits/CsvParser/ReadMe.md

 ## Overview

+CsvParser makes it easy to work with comma-separated-values (CSV) files.
+It supports column values that contain commas, quotes or other special characters.
+It even supports column values that span multiple lines.
+In addition, you can optionally change settings such as the column delimiter character, the quote character or how blank lines are handled.

-CsvParser is a class library to aid in working with comma-separated-values (CSV) files.
-The `CsvWriter` class can be used to write a CSV file.
-The `CsvReader` class can be used to read a CSV file.
+Use the `CsvWriter` class to write a CSV file.
+Use the `CsvReader` class to read a CSV file.

-These classes have support for column values that contain special characters, such as commas.
-Such values are wrapped in quotes.
-And the classes even support column values that span multiple lines.

-An instance of the `CsvSettings` can optionally be passed to the constructors of the other classes, allowing you to override default settings such as which character is used to delimit columns, which character is used as a quote, and how empty lines are handled.

 ## Examples